raphaelmmachado/Flamengo-Players/README.md

 # Flamengo Cards
 I created an api with Node Express that sends data from Flamengo (my favourite football team) players, and then in Frontend I took this data and displayed it on spreaded cards using Grid.
 I created buttons with Javascript that use Array methods like map, reduce, sort and filter to sort the cards by skill, shirt number, age, market value.
 I created a search bar to filter players by name or nickname, ignoring accents.
-I also used a manipulation in the DOM to sort players by position, in this I used Flex.
+I also used DOM manipulation to sort players by position, in this I used Flex.
 My biggest difficulty was dealing with promises, I didn't know that async functions always return promises and another difficulty was making it responsive, as some players' names were too long.

 Users can search a player by name or nickname, sort players by position, age, shirt number, market value and ability.